labex-labs/open-source-labs/go/go-by-example/lab-switch/step1_raw.md

 ## Summary

-In this challenge, you learned how to use the `switch` statement to execute different code blocks based on the value of an expression.
+In this lab, you learned how to use the `switch` statement to execute different code blocks based on the value of an expression.
 You also learned how to handle unexpected input values using the `default` case.